 Judy Garland

-At the age of two, Garland began her career by performing with her two sisters as a vaudeville act, The Gumm Sisters.
-In 1935, she signed a contract with Metro-Goldwyn-Mayer at thirteen and appeared in supporting roles in ensemble musicals such as Broadway Melody of 1938 (1937) and Thoroughbreds Don't Cry (1937).
-The success of The Wizard of Oz propelled her into leading roles in MGM musicals including Meet Me in St. Louis (1944), Easter Parade (1948) and Summer Stock (1950).
-In the 1950s and early 1960s she expanded her range with dramatic performances in A Star Is Born (1954) and Judgment at Nuremberg (1961), both of which earned her Academy Award nominations and demonstrated her capacity to convey vulnerability and resilience on screen.
+Garland began her career at the age of two, performing with her two older sisters as a vaudeville act called The Gumm Sisters.
+In 1935, aged 13, she signed a contract with Metro-Goldwyn-Mayer (MGM) and was initially cast in supporting roles in ensemble musicals such as Broadway Melody of 1938 (1937) and Thoroughbreds Don't Cry (1937).
+She achieved international recognition for her portrayal of Dorothy Gale in the musical film The Wizard of Oz (1939).
+She followed this with leading roles in MGM musicals including Meet Me in St. Louis (1944), Easter Parade (1948), and Summer Stock (1950).
+She expanded her range with dramatic performances in A Star Is Born (1954) and Judgment at Nuremberg (1961), both of which earned her Academy Award nominations.

 Biography from the Wikipedia article Judy Garland.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.